SamsonYuBaiJian/empirical-truncated-mixtures/README.md

 ## Usage
 ### Bivariate
 - To compile Cython code, enter 'python3 setup.py build_ext --inplace' in the 'bivariate' directory.
+- Run experiments using 'python3 run_experiments.py' in the 'bivariate' directory, and change configurations in the file for your own needs.
 - Enter 'python3' to start Python in the 'bivariate' directory.
 - Enter 'import bivariate' for bivariate experiments.
-- Run experiments using 'bivariate.run(\*args)'.
-- Enter 'bivariate.help()' for more details on how to run the program.
 - To load experimental results, enter 'bivariate.view(/path/to/result/file)'.
 - To view the graphs for the Number of Iterations vs. Denominator experiment, enter 'bivariate.plot\_denom(/path/to/bivariate/experiments/experiment\_folder)'.